PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management

 \subsection{Experimental Results}

-\subsubsection{Model Scale.}
+\subsubsection{\textbf{Model Scale}}

+Figure ~\ref{fig:model-scale} reported the model scale of three systems on YARD and SuperPod.
+Some entries miss values because of Out-Of-Memory (OOM) or the performance is unable to meet the efficiency bar, which means the throughput is less than 30, 50 Tflops per GPU on YARD and SuperPod, respectively.
+The 'Xg' indicates the number of GPUs.
+Our cluster requires each GPU to achieve minimal GPU efficiency to meet the energy requirements.

+DeepS(eed)-DP is scaling ZeRO-Offload/Infinity~\cite{ren2021zero,rajbhandari2021zero} with ZeRO-DP method.
+DeepS(peed)-MP is combined DP with different ways of MP using Megatron-LM~\cite{shoeybi2019megatron}.
+For example, deeps-mp2 on 8 GPU indicates using MP is used in 2 GPU group and DP is used in a 4 GPU group.
+Since MP requires customized code modification for model definition, we do not apply MP on PatrickStar.
+But they can be used together in the future with extra programming effort.

-Table ~\ref{tab:scal_ps} reported the model scale of three systems.
-Each model is tested with various batch sizes, including 4, 8, 16, 32, 64.
-On a 8-GPU node, PatrickStar increases model scale of Zero-Offload from 6B to 12B, \textbf{2x} improvement, and increases PyTorch DPP from 1B to 12B, \textbf{12x} improvement.
-PatrickStar can train a 12B model on a single GPU and keeps this record when scaling to multiple GPUs.
-When scaling to 8 GPUs, Zero-Offload can improve model size to 6B on 2 and 4 GPUs.
+On a YARD GPU node, PatrickStar improves model scale of DeepSpeed-DP \textbf{3x} from 4B to 12B and improves PyTorch DDP \textbf{12x} from 1B to 12B.
+When scaling to 8 GPUs, DeepSpeed-DP can improve model size to 6B on 2 and 4 GPUs.
 However, it decreases the size back to 4B on 8 GPUs.

-We analyze the impacts of system design on model scale.
-PyTorch can only train the model of which model data and non-model data must be in the GPU.
-When the model size is 2B, the data must in GPU reaches 2$\times$18=36 GB and exceeds the 32 GB V100 GPU memory size.
-Zero-Offload can train the model for which overall param fp16 and peak non-model data must be in GPU.
-When the model size exceeds 4B on a single GPU, the unsatisfied GPU overflows.
-By partitioning the param fp16 among multiple GPUs, Zero-Offload increases the model scale to 6B on 2 and 4 GPUs.

-As analyzed in Sec.~\ref{sec:compare_zero}, even if the overall size of parameters fp16 and peak non-model data exceed the GPU memory size, PatrickStar still trains the model smoothly since it can smartly evict current not in use chunks to CPU memory.
-If the model data size and the maximum chunk size in COMPUTE state exceed the GPU memory limit, PatrickStar will not work.
-The peak memory consumption of PatrickStar is related to the chunk size, which does not change with the increase of GPU number.
-For this reason, the model scale remains the same on multiple GPUs.
+Compared with DeepSpeed+MP, PatrickStar still improves scale from 8B to 18B (\textbf{2.25x}).
+On a SuperPod Node, PatrickStar improves model scale \textbf{3.3x} from 15B to 50B and improves PyTorch \textbf{50x} from 1B to 50B.
+When scaling to 8 GPUs, PatrickStar can improve model size from 30B to 68B, \textbf{2.27x} larger than DeepSpeed.